So, just idling at work, so the usual disclaimer ("this isn't an entirely dead-serious post, it's pie-in-the-sky") applies.

 Wow... totally did NOT know this!!!
 If Dragon were still like that I'd sure as heck start bashing again.
 What was it, OP?

-Multiclassing would be sweet.
+What would be cool...

 Dwarves get their own mine to manage.
 It would be a little 1-2 room place off in the wilderness somewhere, you couldn't explore the mine itself as a full area (if dragons can PTV and hang out in the Gare, something similar here seems reasonable).
 As lord of the mine, you'd get to name it, and you'd have to do stuff like supervise new hires, pay wages, direct operations (do they go deep or shallow, do they focus on coal, iron, precious metals, or gems, how much do they spend on reinforcements, how long are their shifts, do they use expensive Baarian canaries or nothing, oh shit you went too deep and struck magma), invest in security (hire guards to ward off vagabonds, mages to deal with wandering genocidal adventurers, and assassins to scupper the efforts of rival mines), etc. If managed poorly, you'd have to pay wages out of your own pocket.
 The miners may even revolt.
 If managed well, the mine would prosper, turning a profit which would go to you.
 If it became super prosperous, maybe a boom town would be erected nearby.